Trina-Dasgupta/Trina-Dasgupta/README.md

 - I'm looking forward to learn great things.
 - There are already many answers, I am looking for questions.
-- I am aligned towards an entrepreneurial journey.
+- I am keen to know new technologies
-- Always looking for collaborators.
+- Always looking for learning.

-### Yes, I am socially very active:
+### Yes, I am a MERN Stack Developer.